wp-plugins/work-the-flow-file-upload/README.txt

 14. Admin File Upload Default Options Screen Shot B.

 == Changelog ==
+= 2.0.1 =
+* Updates to showfiles shortcode css, fixes issue with moving image showing outside container when ordering in some themes.
+Also some email format issues.
+* Reverted the 2.0.0 export workflow feature for now.

 = 2.0.0 =
 * Introduction of workflow and email templates.
 * New shortcut `%%xxx%%%` field placeholders.